-A content delivery network (CDN) is a group of servers set up in different locations to provide web content over a wide geographic area.
+A content delivery network (CDN) is a group of servers set up in different locations worldwide to provide web content over a wide geographic area much faster.

-They’re also called “distribution networks,” and the idea is to offer several points of presence (PoPs) outside of the origin server.
-This enables websites to better manage traffic by handling user requests faster, providing an overall more satisfying experience.
+CDN, also known as “distribution networks,” offers several points of presence (PoP) outside the origin server.
+This enables websites to better manage traffic by handling user requests more quickly, providing an overall better experience.

-You’re using a CDN every time you visit a high-traffic eCommerce website like Amazon or catch up with your friends on Facebook.
-These data centers keep the world connected by bringing content closer to the people who need it regardless of the geographic locations of individual users or the main website server.
+In short, you’re using a CDN every time you visit a high-traffic site such as Amazon or catch up with your friends on Facebook.
+Their data centers keep allows to bring such content much more quickly regardless of the geographic location of individual users or the main website server.

 By spreading the delivery systems out over a large area, websites can reduce bandwidth consumption and page load times, shaving precious seconds off the time it takes to handle multiple user requests.

-Requests are handled by whatever network server is closest to the computer making the query.
-By caching data and spreading multiple requests for the same information over a network rather than a single server, the traffic load is more balanced.
-This eliminates old school problems like slow page loads, crashed browsers, and service disruptions.
+Requests are handled by whatever network server is closest to the device that made the query.
+By caching data and spreading multiple requests for the same information over a network rather than a single web server, the traffic load becomes much more balanced.
+This eliminates problems such as page speed, browser crashes, and service disruptions.

-The benefits depend on the size your website, its location relative to your core traffic source, and the amount of traffic generated.
+How a CDN might benefit you personally depends on the size of your site, its location relative to your core traffic source, and the amount of traffic generated.
 For example, a local business with a physical location that serves one small geographic area won’t benefit much from a CDN.

-However, if you’re an eCommerce business owner who needs a wider reach, or your website generates heavy traffic from diverse locations for whatever reason, then a fast, efficient CDN will help you retain your competitive edge and provide the kind of UX that search engines and customers reward.
+However, if you’re an eCommerce business owner who needs a wider reach, or your website generates heavy traffic from diverse locations, then a fast, efficient CDN will help you retain your competitive edge.

 There are four main benefits of using CDN servers.
-Each of these builds on the other to help mitigate the problems of managing complex content and servicing high-volume traffic.
+Each of these builds on the other to help mitigate the problems of managing complicated pieces of content and servicing high-volume traffic.

 Effective content distribution networks should accomplish the following four things:

 One of the biggest expenses with some hosting services is bandwidth.
-Conserving the amount of bandwidth it takes to handle your traffic by multiplying your points of presence keeps your costs down.
+Conserving the amount of bandwidth it takes to handle your traffic by multiplying your points of presence keeps your costs low.

-This is achieved through optimization tools like caching, which places data into temporary storage on different computers or mobile devices for ease of access.
+This is achieved through optimization tools such as caching, which places data into temporary storage on different computers or mobile devices for ease of access.

 One of the biggest contributors to high bounce rates is latency.
-This is the increased time it takes to transfer information from user to source and back again, and it’s caused by:
+This is the increased time it takes to transfer information from the source to the use and vice versa.
+It’s usually caused by:

 - Delays in reading files due to blocked storage

-- Delays in data processing from the server
+- Setbacks in data processing from the server

-- Mode of data transmission, such as a fiber optic network versus coaxial cables
+- Type of data transmission, such as a fiber-optic network versus coaxial cables

 - Propagation, or the speed at which data travels from one node to another